luigifcruz/holoscan-demos/README.md

 # Holoscan Demos

-The official Holoscan v0.6 docker image comes with Ubuntu 20.04 and CUDA 11.6.
-But BLADE and CyberEther requires at least CUDA 11.7 to work correcly.
-To fix this, we apply a patch to the `Dockerfile` distributed with the official image to update the base TensorRT docker image from 22.03 to 22.12.
-This will allow us to use CUDA 11.8 while still using Ubuntu 20.04 as the base image.
+This repository contains examples on how to use the Holoscan SDK and CyberEther to build SDR applications.

 ## Examples

+### Allen Telescope Array Spectrum Analyzer
-- [ATA Spectrum Analyzer](./examples/ata_spectrum_analyzer/): Holoscan Advanced Networking and CyberEther effectively turning the Allen Telescope Array into a very large SDR.
+Holoscan Advanced Networking and CyberEther effectively turning the Allen Telescope Array into a very large SDR.
+[Go to example](./examples/ata_spectrum_analyzer/).

+### Complex I/Q Digital Signal Processing
-- [IQ DSP](./examples/iq_dsp/): Hello world example on how to manipulate complex IQ stream within Holoscan and CyberEther.
+Hello world example on how to manipulate complex IQ stream within Holoscan and CyberEther.
+[Go to example](./examples/iq_dsp/).

+### Neural FM Radio
-- [Neural FM Radio](./examples/neural_fm_radio/): Example with a ONNX model directly demodulating a FM radio station from a SDR IQ stream.
+Example with a ONNX model directly demodulating a FM radio station from a SDR IQ stream.
+[Go to example](./examples/neural_fm_radio/).

 ## Build Development Image